spacetelescope/cubeviz/README.rst

 We are pleased to announce the release of CubeViz, a visualization and analysis tool for data cubes from integral field units (IFUs).
 This is an early release (v0.2.0) and we would appreciate your feedback.
 It is built on top of the “glue” visualization tool.

+.. role:: bash(code)
+   :language: bash

+To install:
+  * Install minconda3 if it is not on your system
+  * Then type: :bash:`conda create -n cubeviz020 -c glueviz cubeviz`

+More installation instructions will be on the RTD page (currently incorrectly displaying the wrong docs and appears to be an RTD bug).

 Read the Docs: http://cubeviz.readthedocs.io/en/latest/

 More info on glue: http://glueviz.org